reg1reg1/reg1reg1.github.io/project.md

 ---

 Elaborating below, some of the major areas that I have been working on in the last couple of years.
 I have also included any CTF's styled events that I have taken part in the last couple of years.
-I am still a year into infosec, and if you are someone who wants to work on something similar or different in technology/ infosec, shoot me an email or contact me at [LinkedIn][https://www.linkedin.com/in/yuvraj-singh-b29228a0/] or [Github][https://github.com/reg1reg1/]
+I am still a year into infosec, and if you are someone who wants to work on something similar or different in technology/ infosec, shoot me an email or contact me at  **<a href="https://www.linkedin.com/in/yuvraj-singh-b29228a0/">LinkedIn</a>** or **<a href="https://github.com/reg1reg1">Github</a>** .

 # CyberMetrics